 All teacher preparation programs were asked to answer the questions listed above for science, special education and Limited English Proficient Students (LEP).
-Data for LEP is not included here because all programs embed English learner authorization preparation in their teaching credential programs.
+Data for LEP is not included here because all programs embed English Learner (EL) authorization preparation in their teaching credential programs.
 Hence all current program completers and future program completers will be authorized to teach EL.
 In other words, for LEP, one hundred percent of the annual goals will be met each year.

-Data from the individual IPRC reports are summarized in the following Table 7.
-For 2014-15, IHEs had set annual goals to increase by about 750 candidates in mathematics, 650 in science, and 1,500 in special education through the traditional route.
-In addition, the program sponsors had set goals to increase 250 in mathematics, another 220 in science and 770 in special education through the alternative route.
-When all three shortage areas were combined for each of the three years, the totals ranged from 4,110 in 2014-15 to 4,549 in 2016-17.
+Data from the individual IPRC reports are summarized in Table 7.
+For 2015-16, program sponsors had set annual goals to increase by about 780 candidates in mathematics, 650 in science, and 1,500 in special education through the Traditional route.
+In addition, the program sponsors had set goals to increase 260 in mathematics, another 240 in science and about 1,000 in special education through the Alternative route.
+When all three shortage areas were combined for each of the three years, the totals ranged from 4,240 in 2016-17 to 4,616 in 2017-18.